eliasmagn/postmarketOS_kiauh/README.md

 - Mainly tested on Raspberry Pi OS Lite (Debian 10 Buster / Debian 11 Bullseye)
     - Other Debian based distributions (like Ubuntu 20 to 22) likely work too
     - Reported to work on Armbian as well but not tested in detail
+- Automatic package manager detection now supports both `apt` and `apk`
+    - This allows running KIAUH on Alpine Linux derivatives such as postmarketOS
 - During the use of this script you will be asked for your sudo password.
 There are several functions involved which need sudo privileges.